aai-institute/beyond-jupyter/oop-essentials/03-general-principles/README.md

 Note, however, that factorisation can be overdone.
 While two pieces of code may use the same sub-routine at present, it may be the case that the implementations have different needs in the future, requiring different extensions.
 Instead of applying factorisation and extracting a function that can be parametrised in a myriad of ways only to support both cases, it can, therefore,  sometimes be better - for the sake of clarity - to have two copies of the code, which are then free to develop independently.
+A high degree of factorisation and clarity can be conflicting goals.

 # YAGNI: You Aren't Gonna Need It